 Director - 1st term through 2021

 Rev. Katrina Palan has been in ministry since 1995.
 She served the Church for ten years as a commissioned minister, holding positions in youth ministry, singles ministry, chaplaincy (2 years at Wesley hospital in Wichita), and as an interim pastor while attending Seminary.
 Katrina graduated from Friends University in Wichita, KS with a Bachelor of Arts in Religion and Philosophy in 1998.
 She then attended Phillips Theological Seminary earning a Masters of Divinity in 2001.
 Katrina started teaching in community colleges in 2002.
 She has taught face to face classes, blended of online and in class, remote (students in class & video students in another location) and since 2009, teaching online.
 She teaches Religion, Philosophy and Ethics classes.
 After Seminary, Katrina accepted a call to a congregation in Ottawa, KS.
 After serving for four years, she and her late husband moved back to the Wichita area where her Interim ministry began.
 Katrina continued to do Interim pastorates and teach online.
 Her last interim was as the Intentional Interim Regional Minister for the Christian Church (DOC) in Nebraska.
 Katrina and her late husband, Paul, have four adult children and ten grandchildren.
 Their kids live in San Antonio, Tx; Killeen, Tx; Nuevo, California and Broken Arrow, OK.
-Katrina moved in December 2017 to Springfield, Mo to take a settled call as one of four Regional Ministers for the Christian Church (DOC) of Mid-America.
-Katrina isalso the current President for the Disciples Interims for the Christian Church (DOC) in the United States and Canada.
+Katrina moved in December 2017 to Springfield, Mo to take a settled call as one of four Regional Ministers for the Christian Church (Disciples of Christ) of Mid-America (SW).
+Katrina is also the current President for the Disciples Interims for the Christian Church (Disciples of Christ) in the United States and Canada.

 Director - 1st term through 2019